mikespencer/gpt-ad-script/README.md

     data-ad-on-the-fly="newKeyvalue=1"

-####In Development (doesn't work... yet)

-There is currently only one delivery type for our GPT ads at this time...
-However, once developed:
+This example will deliver the ad as a "viewable impression" (only once it is in view).

     data-ad-delivery="vi"

-This example would deliver the ad as a "viewable impression" (only once it is in view).

 ##TODO: